nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `edit_task 1 n/task1` <br>
        Expected: The name of the first task in the task list is updated to `task1`.
+       Details of the edited task to appear in status bar.
     1. Other incorrect command to try : `edit_task`

 ### Marking one or more tasks as done